Ron's MV's

 1942 Willys Jeep MB - BRT

-In 1955, it was reconditioned again, this time by The German Railroad, Car and Machine factory, GMB Borsigwalde Berlin.
+In 1955, it fitted with a full winter kit including a Jeep under dash 'Cabin heater' by The German Railroad, Car and Machine factory, 'GMB' Borsigwalde, Berlin.
 Though post Marshal plan, it made its way to Norway.
-The Norwegian army repainted it to O/D and fitted a heater along with full winter kit.
-In the late 1980's it was sold off from Norway and imported back into UK.
+The Norwegian army repainted it to O/D. The heater still works, all be it only as a toe warmer.
+In the 1980's it was sold off from Norway and imported back into UK.

-The gearbox was full of water.
+The Odometer read 7,000 miles which was possibly correct from its stay in Norway as on inspection, the gearbox was full of water.
 Condensation had run down the gear stick filling it to the brim.
-On the selector plate a 3" stalagmite had formed.
+The selector plate had formed a 3" oil and grease stalagmite where it had been stood for so long.
 Repainted the underside as the Norwegian army underseal had dried out and was flaking off.
 Have no plans to repaint the top side.
-Runs as good as any of the "ground up" restorations or low mileage Hotchkiss Jeeps that I have owned.
-The heater still works, all be it only as a toe warmer!

 Military Contract number: C 11465.